-This case study looks at how a community gardening project started from a conversation between neighbours about a small piece of largely unused land and grew to four well-used gardens, regular community meals and events, group gardening sessions and tuition, and a number of thriving connected projects including a bakery, a chicken co-operative, and a free-shop.
+This case study looks at how a community gardening project started from a conversation between neighbours about a small piece of unused land and has grown into a local charity hosting regular community meals and events, group gardening sessions and tuition, and a number of thriving connected projects including a bakery, a chicken co-operative, and a free-shop.

 Granton Community Gardeners (GCG) is a community gardening project that has been running since 2010.

 Granton is an area in North Edinburgh, recognised as an area of deprivation.
 The area was mostly farmland until the late 1920s, when the development of significant numbers of houses began, to meet the growing housing need in the city.
-Like many housing developments of a similar age, many of the houses include good-sized back gardens.
+Like many housing developments of a similar age, the tenements include good-sized communal back gardens.
 There are also lots of pockets of green space interspersed between the housing.
 These are maintained by the local authority and most are currently grassed.

 Residents living at the other end of the street approached the group about developing a site near them.
 GCG concentrated on these two gardens until spring 2014, when two further sites in the area were developed.
-In 2014/15 an extensive consultation process was carried out to start a new larger community garden in partnership with Royston Wardieburn Community Centre, this has been put on hold due to the land in question being developed for a new children’s nursery.
+In 2014/15 an extensive consultation process was carried out to start a new larger community garden in partnership with the Management Committee of Royston Wardieburn Community Centre, this had to be put on hold due to the land in question being developed for a new children’s nursery.
 But eventually in 2018 the group got the keys to the adjacent site where the old nursery had just been demolished.
 This was a ‘barren desert’ at first, but thanks to a huge community effort, it has since been transformed into a productive and beautiful community garden.

 How it works

 The main site is managed by a working group of staff and core volunteers, who oversee shared food growing, as well as all the different uses of the garden, including: hosting activities for school, and other young people’s groups; hosting large community events, and being a resource hub for local gardeners.